Standard modules of affine Hecke algebras: Introduction

 As pointed out in \cite{SolleveldStandard}, this occurrence in families is one reason to think that the standard representations may be better behaved in the context of the categorical Local Langlands correspondence of \cite{FS} than simple representations.
 For this to make sense, though, the notion of ``standard representation" should be defined over $\bar{\Q}_\ell$, \textit{i.e.}, be stable under the above action of $\Aut(\C)$.
 To this end, Solleveld has recently shown \begin{theorem}[\cite{SolleveldStandard}, Prop.
 5.5] Let $G$ be a connected reductive group over $F$ and $\pi$ a standard representation of $G(F)$.
 Then $\gamma\cdot\pi$ is also a standard representation of $G(F)$. \end{theorem} The first result of this note is a new geometric proof, for representations in the principal block of split groups, of Theorem \ref{thm standard}.
 Precisely, we give a geometric proof, as our Corollary \ref{Cor Hecke twist standard and formal degrees}, that if $K(s,N,\rho)$ is a standard module for the Iwahori-Hecke algebra $H$ of $G$, as constructed in terms of $G^\vee$ and the enhanced $L$-parameter $(s,N,\rho)$ in \cite{KLDeligneLanglands}, \cite{CG}, then $\gamma\cdot K(s,N,\rho)\simeq K(\gamma(s),N,\rho_\gamma)$, as one would expect upon considering central characters.
 Here, $\rho_\gamma$ is the pullback of $\rho$ along the isomorphism $\pi_0(Z_{G^\vee}(s,N))\simeq \pi_0(Z_{G^\vee}(\gamma(s),N))$ induced by $\gamma$, see \eqref{component group isomorphism} below.
+This implies that the Deligne-Langlands correspondence of \cite{KLDeligneLanglands} is defined over $\bar{\Q}_\ell$, see Corollary \ref{Cor DL}.

 Note that if $\pi$ is generated by its Iwahori-fixed vectors for a chosen Iwahori subgroup $I$ of $G(F)$, then so is $\gamma\cdot\pi$.
-In general, the functor $\C_\gamma\otimes_\C-$ does not preserve Bernstein blocks (consider $G=\GL_1$), but as it is an auto-equivalence of the category of smooth representations, it still interacts well enough with types and Hecke algebras for our purposes, see Section \ref{Types and hecke algebras}.
+In general, the functor $\C_\gamma\otimes_\C-$ does not preserve Bernstein blocks (consider $G=\GL_1$), but still interacts well enough with types and Hecke algebras for our purposes, see Lemma \ref{lem types}.